The Healthier Red Meat – Bison Recipes

 Healthier red meat

 “Bison, like other game meat, is a healthier red meat, but there’s really no such thing as a healthy red meat.
 All red meats, even lean cuts like bison, contain saturated fat and cholesterol.
-Eat too much, and your blood cholesterol will likely go up,” points out cardiologist Ronald Scheib, MD, FACC, Medical Director at Pritikin.
+Eat too much, and your blood cholesterol will likely go up,” points out cardiologist, Ronald Scheib, MD, FACC.

 So limit your game meat consumption to no more than once a week, and no more than 4 ounces per serving, advises Pritikin’s faculty.